 Love loons?
-Minnesota loon monitoring program (MLMP) is a great way to get involved with wildlife, particularly loons, on your lake or a nearby lake.
+The Minnesota Loon Monitoring Program is a great way to get involved with wildlife on lakes near you.

-Why loons?
-Loons are good indicators of water quality because they need clean, clear water to observe and catch food; sensitive to disturbance and lakeshore development; indicators of the effects of contaminants like mercury and lead in the environment or the impacts of events like the BP oil spill; and enjoyable for Minnesotans to watch!
+Loons are good indicators of water quality because they need clean, clear water to catch food; sensitive to disturbance and lakeshore development; indicators of the effect of contaminants like mercury and lead in the environment; and enjoyable for Minnesotans to watch!

-The monitoring period generally runs for 10 days from the last week of June through the first week of July.
+- The monitoring period runs for 10 days from the last week of June through the first week of July.

 Survey time depends on lake size:

 - Small lakes (<150 acres) 30 to 60 minutes